Winter brush fire close call for mobile home park residents - BC Local News

 An unexpected brush fire took residents completely by surprise in the small community of Louis Creek on Sunday, March 10.

-Barriere Fire Department were quickly on scene, but did have some difficulty getting to the fire on the hillside due to the steepness and inaccessibility of the terrain.
+Barriere Fire Department was quickly on scene, but did have some difficulty getting to the fire on the hillside due to the steepness and inaccessibility of the terrain.
 However, the fireman quickly had hoses in place from above and below the burn and the fire was prevented from spreading.
+Assistance was also provided from volunteer bystanders at the scene.

-Shorty after the fire department arrived a person in medical distress was discovered on the property where the fire may have started.
+Shorty after the fire department arrived a man in medical distress was discovered on the property where the fire may have started.
 Barriere Ambulance was called, followed by RCMP and Barriere First Responders.